fmhh/All-in/itext/README.md

 Compile the sources: `javac -d <CLASS> -cp ".:<LIB>/*" <SRC>/*.java`

-Note: The class files are generated in a directory hierarchy which reflects the package structure `<CLASS>/swisscom/com/ais/itext`
+Note: The class files are always generated in a directory hierarchy which reflects the given package structure: `<CLASS>/swisscom/com/ais/itext/*.class`

 The compiled application can be run as follows.